pyarmak/entrada-1x-docs/user/docs/users/create.md

 **Telephone, Fax, City, Address, Postal Code, Country, Province:** Provide contact information as desired.

 * Every column header included in your file must be completed.
 If there is a column header with no information present delete that column before you upload the file.
+* If you are importing a significant number of users we recommend limiting your file size to 1000 users or less.
 * It is recommended that you use different files for different groups (e.g. faculty and learners) as they may not required the same fields and partially complete columns will result in errors.
-* If you are importing a significant number of users we recommend limiting your file size to 1000 users or less.
+If you have blank cells please fill them with NULL.

 * After completing the spreadsheet, you can browse to find the file or drag and drop it in place.
 You will be prompted to match the information included in your CSV against the mapped fields available.
 Fields that display highlighted with green are required.
 * At this stage, you can scroll through the imported users to check their data.
 In the top right, click on the small arrows beside the Row counter.
 You'll see a summary of the information being uploaded for each user.